gracelang/language/spec.md

     "The End of the Line\n"
     "A"

-### String interpolation
+### String Constructors

+String Constructors are a generalization of [String Literals](String Literals) that contain, in addition to the above escapes, expressions enclosed in braces.
-Within a string literal, expressions enclosed in braces are treated specially.
-The expression is evaluated, the `asString` method is requested on the resulting object, and the resulting string is inserted into the string literal in place of the brace expression.
+The value of a String Constructor is obtained by first evaluating any expressions inside braces, requesting `asString` of the resulting object, and inserting the resulting string into the string literal in place of the brace expression.

-#### Examples
+#### Example

     "Adding {a} to {b} gives {a+b}"

 ## Lineups

-Grace supports a constructor syntax for use in parsing multiple arguments or building collections: a comma separated list of expressions surrounded by `[` and `]` brackets.
+A Lineup is a comma separated list of expressions surrounded by `[` and `]`.

 #### Examples

     [ ]        //empty lineup
     [ 1 ]
-    [ 2, a, 5 ]
+    [ red, green, blue ]

-When executed, this constructor returns an object that supports a very minimal interface ('size' and `do(_)`), which will generally be used to build collections.
+When executed, a lineup returns an object that supports the Iterator interface, which includes the methods `size`, `map`, `do(_)`, and `iterator`).
+Lineups are most frequently used to build collections, to control loops, and to pass collections of options to methods.

 #### Examples

     set [ 1, 2, 4, 5 ]      //make a set
-    seq [ "a", "b", "c" ]   //make a sequence myWindow.addWidgets [
+    sequence [ "a", "b", "c" ]   //make a sequence ["a", "e", "i", "o", "u"].do { x -> testletter(x) }
+    myWindow.addWidgets [
        title "Launch",
-       text "Good Morning Mrs President",
+       text "Good Morning, Mrs President",
        button "OK" action { missiles.launch },
        button "Cancel" action { missiles.abort }
     ]

 ## Blocks

-Grace blocks are lambda expressions; they may or may not have parameters.
-If a parameter list is present, the parameters are separated by commas and the list is terminated by the **`->`** symbol.
+Grace blocks are lambda expressions, with or without parameters.
+If a parameter list is present, the parameters are separated by commas and the list is terminated by the `->` symbol.

     { do.something }
     { i -> i + 1 }